 Cook Your Meals

-In the Carolinas, the high season is during the summer as many people want to enjoy the beach.
-In the Northeast, high season is the summer and in the fall as visitors from around the country flock to chase the fall colors.
+In the Carolinas, the high season is during the summer and many people want to enjoy the beach.
+In the Northeast, the high season is the summer, and in the fall visitors from around the country flock to chase the fall colors.
 Do your research to find out when high season is where you are traveling and book your trip outside of those months.

 The slower you travel the less you move around.
 Moving around, especially by plane or by road tripping increases costs.
 Stick to just one or two destinations or regions to save on costs.

 If you travel often it’s imperative you have a travel credit card.
 Travel credit cards offer lucrative sign-up bonuses which result in free or heavily discounted travel.
 Plus there are many perks to travel credit cards like having lounge access, trip delay insurance, and even free rental car upgrades (which allowed us to get a Mustang convertible when we traveled to Tucson last year).
 See our favorite travel credit cards here.

 Get an account with Going, which searches the internet for the best possible flight deals and “error fares.”